 When you create a Cloud Center cluster, you can enable/disable Auto-Manage Cluster Access.
 When you select Personal Cluster, Cloud Center also selects Auto-Manage Cluster Access automatically.
 You can disable this feature before you create your cluster or at any time after you create your cluster.

-A Shareable Cluster is a cluster that you, the cluster owner, can share with others by giving them explicit access using a white list and the cluster profile (downloaded from Cloud Center’s Cluster Details page or exported from MATLAB).
-Anyone who has both explicit permission and the cluster profile can import the cluster profile into MATLAB, allowing them to submit jobs to or interact with the cluster from MATLAB.
+A Shareable Cluster is a cluster that you, the cluster owner, can share with others by giving them explicit access using the cluster profile (downloaded from Cloud Center’s Cluster Details page or exported from MATLAB).
+Anyone who has the cluster profile can import the cluster profile into MATLAB, allowing them to submit jobs to or interact with the cluster from MATLAB.
 They can also re-share the cluster profile.
-Any user who imports a cluster profile can discover the cluster, but does not actually have authorization to access the cluster if they are not on the white list.